-Oak Park Principal Tristal Watson
+Oak Park Principal Leander Bridges, II

-She received a Bachelor of Science in elementary education from Mississippi State University, Master of Arts in curriculum and instruction from Ashford University and specialist degree in educational leadership from Arkansas State University.
+She received a Bachelor of Science in Elementary Education from Mississippi State University, a Master of Education in Curriculum and Instruction from The University of Mississippi, Educational Specialists in Reading Instruction from The University of Southern Mississippi, and Educational Specialists in Educational Leadership from William Carey University.

 "I love having the opportunity to make a difference (no matter how small) in the lives of students.
 It is my goal to ensure that ALL students succeed and excel and that teachers are provided with the proper support to positively impact our future."